gipic/SudokuADC/README.md

 It contains:
 - startGrid: initial board generated
-- sharedGrid: global board filled by all correct numbers placed by the players
+- sharedGrid: global board filled with all correct numbers placed by the players
 - solvedGrid: solution board to calcuate the score of the player move
-- players: list of players with nicknames, peers and scores.
+- players: list of players with nicknames, peer addresses and scores.

 \
 When the player joins a game, the local grid (initially corresponds to initial grid) is stored into the Dht at "nickname" path.